-In 2018 the company run the review of its governance system.
-Based on the conclusions, changes to the company's governance system were implemented during year 2018, including changes in Management Board, however changes in other organisational structures are still under implementation and planned to be finalised in 2019.
+In 2017 the company started the review of its governance system and concluded that amendments into the system, organization and structures are needed.
+Based on the conclusions, changes to the company's governance system will be implemented during year 2018, including changes in Management Board and Supervisory Board.